Morning glory - purple (Ipomoea indica)

 How does this weed affect you?

-Purple morning glory, is a vigorous perennial climber that can form either a dense ground cover or climb high into the canopy smothering native vegetation.
+Purple morning glory is a vigorous climber that forms a dense ground cover or climbs over other vegetation, sometimes high into the canopy.
+It:

 What does it look like?